 Submissions are open to all.
 Just send us an email with your idea or use our contact page.

+After a super positive Sunday at GRRRL Zine Fair - photos here - we're already gearing up for another fanzine event!
 Zine World will take place on the 25th of March on the new place run by the girls from OOMK (who also put on the famous DIY Cultures Fair).

 Come and meet us, entry is free!
 Here's the FB Event page.

+We love to put on events and bring friends and collaborators together, while introducing them to a few new faces in the process.
 After a decent round of successful events last year, it came to us as natural thing to put on a night at one of the venues where we've felt most welcomed.
 And so Features is born.

-We want to mix things up a lot and create opportunity for anyone to get involved and play a set.
-Starting off with DJ’s but open to solo artists or bands.
+We want to mix things up a lot and create opportunity for anyone to get

-For the first installment we want to top up your midweek vibes so we're taking over Rye Wax in Peckham on Wednesday the 1st of February, bringing you Juicy’s own main man under his DJ alter-ego RE.ZX and a newcomer to the London scene: Makumba.
+For the first installment we want to top up your midweek vibes so we're taking over Rye Wax in Peckham on Wednesday the 1st of February, bringing you Juicy’s own main man

 Here's the FB Event page.
 Come down, have a drink, bop your head to a tune.